devkarsten/albackend/README.md

 2. 🔜 **Security and Authentication (1-2 weeks)**
    - Implement user authentication for the web panel.
-   - Ensure secure communication with the Minecraft server VM.
+   - Ensure secure communication with the server VM.
    - Set up SSL/TLS for secure data transmission.

 3. 🔜 **Web Panel Development (2-3 weeks)**